coursera/swift-style-guide/README.md

 ## General

-	* No semilcolons, unless it is required
+	* No semicolons, unless it is required
-	* No paranthesis, unless it is required
+	* No parenthesis, unless it is required
 	* Each variable or constant must be on a separate line
 	* `let` is preferred, `var` is only used when immutability is strict a requirement
 	* Always use named parameters